Ross University School of Medicine Logo

 Grow into a medical leader with a global mindset, developing the skills to practice in diverse patient care environments.

-• A dynamic cross-cultural medical school opportunity with hands-on experiences caring for patients alongside physicians outside of the classroom, and across the Barbados community within your first month as an MD student.
+• A dynamic cross-cultural medical school opportunity with hands-on experiences caring for patients alongside physicians outside of the classroom, and across the Barbados community within weeks as an MD student.

 • A curriculum that will prepare you to be practice-ready in the U.S., Canada, and Puerto Rico.

 • Diverse career options.
-In 2023, over half of our graduates attained residencies in primary care, while others pursued specialties across 25 different disciplines.
+In 2023, over half of our graduates attained residencies in 7 primary care specialties, while others pursued specialties across 18 non-primary care disciplines.

-Real talk.
-There isn’t much difference between Doctors of Medicine (MD) and Doctors of Osteopathic Medicine (DO).
+Real Talk.
+The academic and licensure differences between Doctors of Medicine (MD) and Doctors of Osteopathic Medicine (DO) continues to shrink.
 MDs and DOs are fully licensed physicians with medical degrees and post-doctoral residency training that enables them to practice in any medical specialty.

 While the decision is highly personal, there are several factors that could help determine which path you wish to pursue: